-We encourage event organizers to acknowledge the territory the space we use is situated on, and to engage with it individually.
+We encourage event organizers to acknowledge the territory we are situated on, and to engage with it individually.
 Our board and community leadership commits to deepening our engagement with the decolonial project, humbly seeking conversations with Indigenous communities, and continually considering the purpose of and working to improve verbal acknowledgments.

-DMG sits on land that is the territory of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the Credit River.
-The territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Haudenosaunee and Confederacy of the Ojibwe and allied nations to share and care for the resources around the Great Lakes.
+DMG is situated on land that is the territory of the Huron-Wendat and Petun First Nations, the Seneca, and most recently, the Mississaugas of the New Credit First Nation.
+We honor the sovereignty of the Indigenous people and nations whose land we live, work and play on.
+The territory was the subject of the Dish With One Spoon Wampum Belt Covenant, an agreement between the Anishinaabek and Haudenosaunee people and allied nations to collectively share and care for the resources around the Great Lakes.